 Never get angry or shout – it’s unfair to punish them for something that comes naturally to them.
 If you happen to catch them in the act, calmly take them outside to the toilet area to finish off what they’ve started, then clean the floor thoroughly with a neutralising spray so there’s no smell that your pet can associate with a toilet area.
 The more work you put into getting toilet training a puppy, the faster they’ll pick it up.

-If you stick to a strict toilet training routine, your puppy or adult dog will soon learn to toilet outdoors.
-You may still get the occasional lapse, but this is only natural so don’t panic - just increase the number of visits outdoors for a while until you’re confident your dog’s back on track.
+If you stick to a consistent toilet training routine, your puppy will soon learn to toilet outdoors.
+You may still get the occasional lapse, but this is only natural, so don’t panic - just increase the number of visits outdoors for a while until you’re confident your dog’s back on track.

 After a while you’ll both get to know the routine – your dog will understand to wait until they’re outside and you’ll pick up on their body language.
 You can then phase out the routine trips and use common sense and your dog’s signs to guide you.

 The information contained in this article is not a substitute for individual veterinary or behavioural advice and is for information purposes only.
 You should always consult a veterinary surgeon if you have any concerns about your pet’s health.
 He or she will be able to take a complete medical history and physically examine your pet, to then recommend appropriate individual advice or treatment options.
-For detailed behavioural advice tailored specifically for your pet, we recommend that you contact a qualified pet behaviourist.
-For further details of local canine and feline behaviourists practising in your area and how they offer help for with problem pets, please contact The Coape Association of Pet Behaviourists and Trainers at www.capbt.org, or the Association of Pet Dog Trainers at www.apdt.co.uk.
+For detailed behavioural advice tailored specifically for your pet, we recommend that you contact a qualified and experienced pet behaviourist or a good local trainer.
 Do bear in mind that while dog trainers can take you on as a client directly, pet behaviourists will always require a referral from your veterinary surgeon.